parhansson/KMotionX/README.md

 Linux/Unix (Mac OS X ) port of Dynomotions KMotion

 KMotionX is more of a patch than a port of KMotion (Except for KMotionServer).
 The goal has been to make as small modifications as possible to the orginal source.
 This will make it easier to keep up with every new release.
+    Builds with at least gcc-4.7 on linux and Visual Studio 2008 on windows.

 See it in action
 https://www.youtube.com/watch?v=oPTJwcre0hA